 Bombs Mailed To Four Abortion Clinics, Birth Control Agencies

-Police said the three bombs they found at Portland’s main post office were addressed to Dr. Peter Bours of Forest Grove, the Lovejoy Surgicenter of Portland and a Planned Parenthood office in Beaverton.
+Police said they also found and defused three similar bombs in packages at Portland’s main post office.
+Those packages were addressed to Dr. Peter Bours of suburban Forest Grove, the Lovejoy Surgicenter of Portland and a Planned Parenthood office in suburban Beaverton.

-Abortions are performed at Bours’ clinic and the Lovejoy Surgicenter.
+Abortions are performed at the Women’s Feminist center, Bours’ clinic and the Lovejoy Surgicenter.
 The Planned Parenthood office distributes birth control information but performs no abortions.

-Vicky Maurseth, a spokeswoman for the anti-abortion group Oregon Right To Life, decried the attempted bombings.
+Vicky Maurseth, a spokeswoman for the anti-abortion group Oregon Right To Life, decried the mailing of the bombs.

 ″We really feel that violence is not going to solve the violence of abortion,″ she said, adding that there are legislative and other means of fighting abortion.